AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 Globus offers the following advantages:
 - Ease of Use: Globus uses a simple and intuitive web interface for initiating or scheduling transfers.
 Periodic directory synchronisation jobs can be scheduled through the UI, and users will be notified of transfer outcomes via email.
 - Performance: Globus will utilise concurrency and parallel transfers to optimise the use of the available bandwidth between collections.
 - Reliability: Globus will continue transfers after any interruption to the network with no user intervention.
-It is a “set and forget” service.
+It is a "set and forget" service.
 - Interoperability: Globus is a mature and popular system being used by organisations worldwide to transfer over 1.8PB/day between more than 62,000 active endpoints.
 - Data Integrity:	Globus uses checksums during transfers and on entire files to ensure that there is no data corruption.
 - Security: Collection and file access can be locked down to specific users or groups.
 Globus works with local file stores controlled by the users, and no data is ever replicated to third party storage.
 Data can be encrypted for additional security en-route.
 - Flexibility: Globus offers a command line interface and API to facilitate scripting and automation.
 There is also Globus Flow for distributed workflow orchestration.
 - Accessibility:	Globus provides a way of publishing files for anonymous download via HTTPS for anyone without requiring them to have Globus software or a Globus account (subject to permissions)
-- Cost-effectiveness: Globus offers an “all-you-can-eat” subscription model to educational and research institutions through AARNet.
+- Cost-effectiveness: Globus offers an "all-you-can-eat" subscription model to educational and research institutions through AARNet.
 Under that subscription, you can set up as many endpoints and collections as you need, and transfer as much data as you like.

 ### Mapped Collections
 Mapped Collections are collections where Globus logins are explicitly mapped to local user accounts.